 Once your cat is clean and dry, it’s time for a treat and/or some snuggles.
 You’ve both earned it!
 Providing treats as a reward will help your cat to remember the bath as a positive experience.

 Your cat may never learn to love the tub, but the right prep and process can make giving your cat a bath as stress-free as possible.
-Want to make sure your cat is feeling their best?
+Want to make sure your cat is feeling its best?
 Head over to our blog for more cat care tips.